wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 .. warning::

     If running a cluster, the master will NOT send its local Wazuh API configuration file to the workers.
 Each node provides its own Wazuh API.
 If the configuration file is changed in the master node, the user should manually update the workers Wazuh API configuration in order to use the same one.
 Take care of not overwriting the IP and port in the local configuration of each worker.
+The Wazuh API endpoint :api-ref:`PUT /cluster/api/config <operation/api.controllers.cluster_controller.put_api_config>` can be used to change any or all of the Wazuh API configuration files in the cluster nodes.

-Make sure to restart the Wazuh API using wazuh-manager service after editing the configuration file:
+Make sure to restart the Wazuh API using **wazuh-manager** service after editing the configuration file:

   a.
 For Systemd: